awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda-advanced.rst

    .. code-block:: json

       {
-        "region": "REGION_ID",
+        "region": "us-east-2",
         "message": "You just sent an email by using Amazon SNS.", "subject": "Hello from Amazon SNS",
-        "topicARN": "arn:aws:sns:REGION_ID:ACCOUNT_ID:TOPIC_NAME"
+        "topicARN": "arn:aws:sns:us-east-2:123456789012:MySNSTopic"
       }

-   In the preceding payload, do the following:
+   In the preceding payload, do the following.

-   * Replace :code:`REGION_ID` with the ID of the AWS Region where the |SNS| topic exists.
-(For example, we use :code:`us-east-2` throughout the rest of this tutorial.)
+   * Replace :code:`us-east-2` with the ID of the AWS Region where the |SNS| topic exists.
-   * Replace :code:`ACCOUNT_ID` with your AWS account ID.
-(For example, we use the placeholder :code:`123456789012` throughout the rest of this tutorial.)
+   * Replace :code:`123456789012` with your AWS account ID.
-   * Replace :code:`TOPIC_NAME` with the name of the |SNS| topic.
-(For example, we use :code:`MySNSTopic` throughout the rest of this tutorial.)
+   * Replace :code:`MySNSTopic` with the name of the |SNS| topic.

 #.
 Choose :guilabel:`Run`.
 #.
 If the response shows a :code:`statusCode` of :code:`200`, then in a few minutes, check your email for the message that was sent.